 - Do Treat Oxalic Acid with Respect: Though all-natural, it can’t be stressed enough that Oxalic Acid is also highly dangerous.
 Because it comes in crystal form, inhalation can cause lung damage even before you mix it, so be sure to work in a well-ventilated area and possibly wear a personal respirator.

-- Don’t Use Oxalic Acid with Metal Containers: Oxalic Acid eats away at metal and has the potential to corrode it so much that your mixture leaks and damages you or other surfaces.
+- Don’t Use Oxalic Acid with Metal Containers: Oxalic Acid eats away the metal and has the potential to corrode it so much that your mixture leaks and damages you or other surfaces.
 Instead, use ceramic or glass bowls to mix and contain your mixture as you work.

 - Don’t Expect All Wood to React the Same: Some types of wood bleach better than others, so if you’re unsure of how the wood you wish to bleach reacts with Oxalic Acid, consider doing a spot test.
-You can test on an area of your project that remains unseen on completion, or you can test bare wood of the same type as that you’re planning on bleaching.
+You can test on an area of your project that remains unseen on completion, or you can test bare or raw wood of the same type as that you’re planning on bleaching.

 - Do Work Slowly and Carefully: Just because Oxalic Acid doesn’t bleach unstained areas doesn’t mean you should be sloppy in application.
 Because it’s a dangerous chemical, maintain respect for the medium and apply it carefully in smooth, even coats, with either a soft rag or a paintbrush.